-Tea Cup Gin hails from North Carolina, with members who’ve also lived and played in the musical meccas of Chicago, NYC, New Orleans, Savannah, Nashville, and Washington DC.
-The members of Tea Cup Gin share a passion for crafting original indie-jazz cocktails under the influence of an eclectic blend of early 20th century musical genres (20s-40s jazz standards, tin pan alley, ragtime, delta blues, torch, chanson, cabaret, bossa, tango, & show tunes).
+Tea Cup Gin hails from North Carolina, with members who’ve also lived and played in the musical meccas of Chicago, NYC, New Orleans, Savannah, Nashville, Vegas, Detroit Motor City, and Washington DC.
+The members of Tea Cup Gin share a passion for crafting original indie-jazz cocktails under the influence of an eclectic blend of early 20th century musical genres.
 The band stirs together unique melodies and lyrics, served up on two blazing acoustic guitars, with impassioned vocals, dynamic upright bass & percussion, and occasional guests on trombone, trumpet, violin, sax, & more.

-Why the name “Tea Cup Gin”?
+Why the name “TEA CUP GIN”?
 During prohibition, speakeasies served bootleg gin in ordinary tea cups to hide what was inside.
 Although the band’s original songs may look innocent enough on the outside, you’ll soon taste a deliciously intoxicating blend of unexpected ingredients.
-“Tea Cup Gin” evokes vintage jazz, while being catchier than saying “you can’t judge a book by its cover.”
+“Tea Cup Gin” evokes vintage jazz, while being catchier than saying “you can’t judge a book by the cover!”

-Christy Benson – Inherited a passion for vintage jazz and blues from her late father, who worked as a radio DJ during the 1940s when he began amassing a huge collection of 78 rpm records and LPs (ranging from Brownie McGhee and Bessie Smith to Big Bands, Ethel Waters, Kurt Weill, Pete Seeger, Peggy Lee, Ellington, Monk, Mercer, Miles, & so many more).
-Christy has performed with various acts in North Carolina, Georgia, and Washington DC, including as a longtime backing vocalist with Dexter Romweber and The New Romans.
+Christy Benson (Vox/Percussion) ~ Christy inherited a passion for vintage jazz and blues from her late father, who worked as a radio DJ during the 1940s when he began amassing a huge collection of 78 rpm records and LPs (ranging from Brownie McGhee and Bessie Smith to Big Bands, Ethel Waters, Kurt Weill, Pete Seeger, Ella, Peggy Lee, Ellington, Monk, Mercer, Miles, & so many more).
+She has performed with various acts in North Carolina, Georgia, and Washington DC, including as a longtime backing vocalist with Dexter Romweber and The New Romans.

-Mark Robertson – Mark is an accomplished percussionist and music teacher who has gigged with numerous bands encompassing rock, jazz, latin rhythms, and more.
-He is also an inspirational music teacher, with over 37 years experience in teaching band and general music in schools in NC and Ohio with numerous awards and acclamations to his credit.
-He holds an Undergraduate Degree from Miami University of Ohio, Master’s Degree in Music Education from Kent State University, and currently teaches at The Expedition School in Hillsborough NC.
+Mark Robertson (Drums) ~ Mark is an accomplished percussionist and music teacher who has gigged with numerous bands encompassing rock, jazz, latin rhythms, and more.
+He is also an inspirational music teacher, with over 37 years experience in teaching band and general music at schools in NC and Ohio (most recently serving as Music Program Director at the Expedition School in Hillsborough NC).
+Mark holds an undergraduate Degree from Miami University of Ohio, a Masters Degree in Music Education from Kent State University, and has numerous music teaching awards to his credit.

-- Upright Bass: The Marvelous Ms. JANE FRANCIS (aka “Sweet Jane”) (Current), as well as Gene Barrio, Ittai Korman, Doug Vuncannon, Mike Maloney, Don Raleigh, & Nigel Clarke
+- Upright Bass: The Marvelous Ms. Jane Francis (aka “Sweet Jane”), as well as Gene Barrio, Ittai Korman, Doug Vuncannon, Mike Maloney, Don Raleigh, & Nigel Clarke

 - Percussion: Larry Duckworth, Aaron Tucker, Slimbo McElroy, Isaiah Simpson, Rob DiMauro

-- Special Guests Have Included: Danny Grewen (trombone), Omar Ruiz Lopez (violin), Robert Griffin (Piano), Robo Jones (trombone), David Kreimer (sax) & Many More!
+- Special Guests Have Included: Robert Griffin (Piano), Danny Grewen (trombone), Crispy Bess (Hammond Organ), Omar Ruiz Lopez (violin), Robo Jones (trombone), David Kreimer (sax), Bill Johnson (Harp) & Many More!